inkline/inkline.io/src/pages/docs/components/icon.md

 # Icon

-## Inkline provides you with an awesome universal icon component that you can use with your favorite icon library.
+## Inkline comes bundled with a lightweight icon component that provides you with the most commonly used icons.

 ### Basic Example